semgrep/semgrep-docs/docs/semgrep-code/findings.md

 1. On the [Findings](https://semgrep.dev/orgs/-/findings?tab=open) page, select
    the findings that you want Assistant to analyze.
 2. Click **Analyze**.
-3. In the confirmation window that appears, confirm that you would like to analyze your findings with Assistant.
+3. In the confirmation window that appears, confirm that you want to analyze your findings with Assistant.

 The amount of time required to analyze your findings varies, but SCP